CFWosh2025/CFWosh2025.github.io/index.markdown

 - Power and Energy-Efficient systems based on open-source
 - Hardware security and trust in open-source systems

 Submissions will be of **maximum 4 pages**, formatted according to the double-column ACM conference format, accompanied by a link to a public repository (GitHub, etc.).
+Submissions are **double-blind**.
 Accepted papers will be included in the workshop proceedings and published in the ACM Digital Library.
 At least one author of an accepted abstract **must register** for the Computing Frontiers 2025 conference.

 **Registration and No-show policy**: At least one full registration is required from a submission author for each accepted paper and all accepted papers are expected to be presented in person at the conference.